rikbosch/PowerUp/Readme.markdown

 ## What about Azure?

 I'm no expert.
-But as long as you can copy zip files and can run Powershell, any Windows environment should work.
+But as long as you can copy zip files and can run Powershell, any Windows environment should be supported.

 ## What about AppHarbour?